How to limit bandwidth with Nginx

 config.timeoutIntervalForResource = 120

-Since I slowed down the bandwidth as much as I could with Nginx, the download is now taking about 3 minutes.
-URLSession has two different timeouts, which are set in the properties.
+Since I slowed down the bandwidth as much as possible with Nginx, the download is now taking about 3 minutes.
+URLSession has two different timeouts set with the properties.

 • timeoutIntervalForResource (Timeout for download completion)

-If the property is set as in the code above, the download will be interrupted at 2 minutes when it would take 3 minutes to download.
-The correct thing to do is either not set timeoutIntervalForResource and use the default value, or set it to a sufficiently long value.
+If the property is set as in the code above, the download will be interrupted at 2 minutes, which would take 3 minutes to download.
+The correct thing to do is either not set timeoutIntervalForResource and use the default value or set it to a sufficiently long value.
 How many values are long enough will vary from app to app.
 In my case, I erased one line and changed timeoutIntervalForResource to the default value.

 At the same time, it was good to see that it worked correctly when the download was aborted due to a timeout.